Profiles

 Sovereign ships with three scripted opponent profiles.
 Each profile is a pure function of visible state — given the same board state, cash, tracks, and lap, a profile always produces the same decision.
 There is no LLM.
 There is no hidden state.
 Every decision logs the rule that fired to the ledger.

-The MVP solo configuration is 1 human + 2 scripted opponents (Hamilton + Morris).
-The third profile (Wright, the Manufacturer / Industry profile) is available in the batch simulation tool and serves as the third opponent in mirror or non-default configurations.
+The default solo configuration is 1 human + 2 scripted opponents — by default Hamilton (Treasury) and Morris (Merchant).
+All three profiles play as opponents in the batch simulation tool and in non-default configurations.

 Treasury / Finance (Hamilton, slot 1)